zazortik/azure-xplat-cli/Documentation/Authentication.md

 * Cert based authentication works only in ASM mode
   * Download the publishsettings file (This cmd opens a browser in your machine)```azure account download```
+    * One can manually download the publishettings file from [here](https://manage.windowsazure.com/publishsettings/index?client=xplat)
   * Import the downloaded publishsettings file ```azure account import $path-to-publish-settings-file```

 ## Listing the subscriptions and Setting them